The top 5 tips for conquering compliance training

 The solution: Narrow down your content.

-The key is giving information in short and simple bursts.
-Concentrate on 5 or 6 desired learning outcomes, form small modules of approximately 20 minutes and break it down even further into bite-sized topic areas.
 This technique informs learners precisely the skill or topic they are developing, helping them comprehend the material by reducing its focus.

 Don’t be afraid to make it a social activity.
 Isolating users to their screens is likely to make their minds wander, so get the whole team involved!
 Use small groups of employees to complete training sessions together, hopefully triggering interaction and feedback about what they’ve learnt.